JustforFunHCS/ThatThatRice/README.md

 # ThatThatRice

-This is a HK local culture game
+This is a HK local culture mini game